snoh/010_/Note5.1.16.md

 ## Sorting
 sort by Subject

-## Insert column SETID
+## Add column
-fill with K, G
+SETID: filled with K, G <br />
-## Insert column Emotion
+Emotion: filled with emotions traced from Stimulus <br />
-fill with emotions traced from Stimulus
+Agegrp: Take Subject column, replace Y, M, P with Young and  O with Old

 ## Delete duplicate data based on Number